kimor44/lacendriestudio/wp-content/plugins/tw-sliders/readme.txt

 You can manage the visisibilty you want to show.

-You have to click on the \"Ajouter une slide\" to add a new slide.
+You have to click on the "Ajouter une slide" to add a new slide.

 You must provide a title, thumbnail and the visibility state.

 == Installation ==
-Upload the plugin in the \"Plugins\" directory, click on \"Activate\" and that\'s all.
+Upload the plugin in the "Plugins" directory, click on "Activate" and that's all.

 == Frequently Asked Questions ==
-No FAQ for now.
+Why my picture doesn't appear in the carousel ?
+You have to chek the "Cocher la case pour afficher l'image dans le carrousel" checkbox in the "Ajouter une nouvelle slide" page.

 == Changelog ==

+1.1.1

+21/10/2022

+* Added best practices for the custom functions

 1.1.0